7 ways to recover abandoned carts

 Recovery emails must meet a few requirements to be successful:

-• They must be sent at the right time, neither too early nor too late.
-Ideally, you should send the first email between 1 and 4 hours after abandoning, and then follow up with other emails after 24 and 48 hours.
+• They should be sent at the right time, not too early and not too late.
+Ideally, the first email should be sent between 1 and 4 hours after the abandonment, and then follow up with other emails in 24 and 48 hours.

-• They must have an attractive and clear subject that captures the customer's attention and indicates the purpose of the email.
-For example: “Did you forget something?”, “Your cart is waiting for you”, “Don't miss this opportunity”.
+• They should have an attractive and clear subject line that captures the customer's attention and tells them the purpose of the email.
+For example: "Did you forget something?", "Your cart is waiting for you", "Don't miss this opportunity."

-• They should display abandoned products with images, names, prices, and links to make it easy to return to cart.
-Additional information such as reviews , testimonials or guarantees can also be included to build trust and credibility.
+• They should display abandoned products with images, names, prices and links to facilitate returning to the cart.
+Additional information such as reviews , testimonials or guarantees can also be included to generate trust and credibility.

-• They must have a striking and visible button or link that invites the customer to return to the cart and complete the purchase .
+• They should have a button or a visible and eye-catching link that invites the customer to return to the cart and complete the purchase .
 For example: “Return to cart”, “Complete order”, “Take advantage of offer”.

 What types of incentives and discounts can be offered to recover abandoned carts?

-Another way to recover abandoned carts is to offer incentives and discounts to customers who abandoned your products, to encourage them to come back and buy.
+Another way to recover abandoned carts is to offer incentives and discounts to customers who abandoned their products, to encourage them to come back and buy.

 Incentives and discounts can be of different types, depending on the merchant's objective and budget.
 Some examples are:

-• Offer a percentage or flat discount on the order total or on a specific product.
-For example: “10% discount on your purchase”, “Save $10 on this product”.
+• Offer a percentage or fixed discount on the total order or on a specific product.
+For example: “10% off your purchase”, “Save $10 on this product”.

-• Offer free or discounted shipping on the order.
-For example: “Free shipping on your purchase”, “Half price shipping”.
+• Offer free shipping or a discount on the order.
+For example: “Free shipping on your purchase”, “Half-price shipping”.

-• Offer a gift or free product upon completion of the purchase.
-For example: “Get this ebook for free”, “Receive a free sample of this product”.
+• Offer a free gift or product upon completing the purchase.
+For example: “Get this free ebook”, “Get a free sample of this product”.

-• Offer a coupon or promotional code to use on a next purchase.
-For example: “Receive a $5 coupon for your next purchase”, “Use this code and get 15% off your next purchase”.
+• Offer a coupon or promotional code to use on a future purchase.
+For example: “Get a $5 coupon for your next purchase,” “Use this code and get 15% off your next purchase.”

-Incentives and discounts can be offered in recovery emails, urgency and shortage messages, or on exit pages.
-The important thing is that they are relevant, attractive and limited in time, to generate a sense of exclusivity and opportunity.
+Incentives and discounts can be offered in recovery emails, in urgency and scarcity messages, or on checkout pages.
+The important thing is to make them relevant, attractive, and time-limited, to create a sense of exclusivity and opportunity.

 What are urgency and scarcity messages and how do they work?